top of page

 Cultural displacement weakens social cohesion.
 Ecological degradation increases climate and insurance risk.
 A shrinking resident population erodes the very labor, knowledge, and authenticity that tourism itself depends on.
 These are not abstract concerns—they are measurable liabilities for any long-term investment in the island.
 Decisions made in the next few years will determine whether the island remains a living cultural homeland—or becomes a curated destination devoid of its people.

 This moment also presents a rare opportunity.
 There is growing alignment among community leaders, cultural practitioners, and values-driven funders who recognize that place-based, culturally grounded development is no longer optional—it is essential.
-The frameworks, research, and local leadership exist.
-What is needed now is timely capital, patient partnership, and the courage to invest differently.
+The frameworks, research, and local advocacy exist.
+What is needed now is timely action, patient partnership, and the courage to invest differently.

 We invite you to: